 Shooting Para Sport requires athletes with physical impairments to show supreme accuracy and control in firing at static targets over distances of up to 50 metres.

-Shooting Para Sport features Rifle and Pistol events.
-In both, competitors aim at a ringed target from a set distance of 10 metres, 25m or 50m.
+Shooting Para Sport features rifle and pistol events.
+In both, competitors aim at a ringed target from a set distance of 10m, 25m or 50m.
 Depending on the event, athletes are required to shoot from a standing, kneeling or prone position.
 There are men's, women's and mixed events.
 The sport's name was changed from IPC Shooting to Shooting Para Sport in 2016.

 Classes are not based on the degree of impairment but on whether the athlete is able to hold the gun with their upper limbs (hands or arms).
 The sport's two classes are SH1 (able to hold a gun with upper limbs) and SH2 (unable to hold a gun with upper limbs, so a stand is used).